jcannon04/jcannon04.github.io/102/class03/README.md

 **Creating a new branch**

-The command `git branch [branch name]` will create a new branch pointing to your most recent commite but will not switch to it.
+The command `git branch [branch name]` will create a new branch pointing to your most recent commits but will not switch to it.

 **Switching branches**